Critical Points in Quantum Generative Models: Variational Quantum Algorithms as Random Fields

 where $A$ is the number of terms in the Pauli decomposition and $\bm{\alpha}$ the Pauli coefficients.

-We begin by showing the convergence of a class of randomized VQAs to a weighted sum of Wishart random fields at a rate $\gtrsim n$; the seemingly arbitrary shifts by the mean eigenvalue $\overline{\lambda}$ and the ground state energy $\lambda_1$ here will aid in future discussion, when we approximate the weighted sum of Wishart random fields with a single random field.
-The wide variety of assumptions will be discussed in detail in Sec.~\ref{sec:validity_of_mapping_disc}. \begin{theorem}[VQAs as RFs] Let $\ket{\psi_0}$ be an arbitrary stabilizer state on $n$ qubits.
+We begin by showing the convergence of a class of randomized VQAs to a weighted sum of Wishart random fields at a rate $\gtrsim\log\left(n\right)$; the seemingly arbitrary shifts by the mean eigenvalue $\overline{\lambda}$ and the ground state energy $\lambda_1$ here will aid in future discussion, when we approximate the weighted sum of Wishart random fields with a single random field.
+The wide variety of assumptions will be discussed in detail in Appendix~\ref{sec:validity_of_mapping_disc}. \begin{theorem}[VQAs as RFs] Let $\ket{\psi_0}$ be an arbitrary stabilizer state (e.g. a computational basis state) on $n$ qubits.
 Fix a sequence of $q$ angles $\theta_i\in\left[-\cpi,\cpi\right]$ such that each $\theta_i$ is present $r$ times in the sequence.
 We let $p=\frac{q}{r}$ denote the number of distinct parameters.
 Select an ansatz

 by independently at random drawing each $\pm Q_i$ uniformly from the $n$-qubit Pauli group $\mathbb{P}_n$ and $C$ from the $n$-qubit Clifford group $\mathbb{C}_n$.
 Consider the scaled and shifted

 where $\left\lVert\cdot\right\rVert_\ast$ is the nuclear norm.
 Then, the random variational objective function